annaluizando/blindspot/README.md

 - Press `n` or `Enter` to go to next challenge
 - Press `q` to quit at any time

+## FAQ

+### Q: I want to write my own challenges, how can I do this?

+A: You can accomplish this by changing your assets/challenges.yaml and filling information according your questions.
+Each question needs to be in the following format:

+- category: string, all categories must have equal string to be in same category,
+  description: string,
+  challenges:

+  - id: string,
+    title: string, name of vulnerability,
+    description: string, with brief description about problem,
+    type: 0 for a Multiple Choice question,
+    difficulty: 0 for Beginner, 1 for Intermediate and 2 for Advanced,
+    category: string,
+    code: |

+    - your code pasted here -

+    options:

+    - "Option A"
+    - "Option B"
+    - "Option C"
+      correctAnswer: string, equal to one of options,
+      hint: string,
+      lang: string, preferebly one of [supported languages in chroma lib](https://github.com/alecthomas/chroma?tab=readme-ov-file#supported-languages) for code highlighthing

 ## To-Do

 ### Completed